dapete42/gentoo-openjdk-bin-overlay/README.md

 ## Installation

 `emerge openjdk-bin` will install the latest stable version.
-The ebuilds are slotted; so using e.g. `emerge openjdk-bin:11` it is possible to always get the newest version of OpenJDK 11.
+The ebuilds are slotted; so using e.g. `emerge openjdk-bin:13` it is possible to always get the newest version of OpenJDK 13.

 The JDK is extracted to */opt/*.
-The exact name depends on the version installed; if necessary a symlink will be created so that, going back to the example, */opt/openjdk-11* will now always point to an installation of the OpenJDK.
+The exact name depends on the version installed.

-The builds are the official Oracle builds of OpenJDK.
-The `USE` flags supported are *alsa*, *headless-awt* and *source*.
-These function in the same way as on official Gentoo Java ebuilds.